 One piece of kit you really can't do without when running in low visibility is a good-quality running head torch.
 Not just any running headtorch will do, you need one with a strong enough beam, that's wide enough to light up the trail ahead and around you, and can cope with an extended period on the go.

 You might think you're an ace at a technical decent, but throw in low visibility conditions and you'll be glad you invested in a headtorch to light your way safely.
 Running in the winter is not always the most pleasant affair, especially when the days are short and you must rely on your torch to guide you home.
-It's a vital bit of safety kit, giving you visibility and making you more visible to others on the road/trail and in case of emergency.
+A running headtorch is a vital bit of safety kit, giving you visibility and making you more visible to others on the road/trail and in case of emergency.

-Best headtorches for running
+Best head torches for running in detail:

 1. Petzl NAO RL